-Journalists have used the written text to communicate news about political events and public interests, stories of war and corruption, comics, editorials, biographies, classifieds, and horoscopes since the invention of the printing press.
+Journalists have used the written text to communicate news about political events and public interests, conflict, corruption & war stories, as well as comedy, editorials, advertorials, biographies, classified ads, and horoscopes since the invention of the printing press.
 Newspapers grew over time into a medium that informed, educated, and entertained people.
 The printing press of Johannes Gutenberg in the 15th century laid the groundwork for hundreds of years of printing technology, but the public's love affair with and thirst for news in print has been gradually changing since the 19th century, and as our ways of consuming news have evolved, so has the public's relationship with the media.